julkwel/sekoliko/README.md

 password : sekoliko
 ```

-## Functional
+## Functional proposition
-1. Back functional on all edit or add pages.
-2. Refactoring (controller , services).
-3. IF YOU HAVE NEW PROPOSITION PLEASE EDIT THIS README AND MAKE PULL REQUEST.
+IF YOU HAVE NEW PROPOSITION PLEASE CREATE NEW ISSUES.

 **Make cool things :wink:**